nus-cs2103-AY2223S1/ip/docs/README.md

 # User Guide

-This User guide is made using [AddressBook Level 3 User Guide](https://se-education.org/addressbook-level3/UserGuide.html) as a reference.
+This User guide is made using [AddressBook Level 3 User Guide](https://se-education.org/addressbook-level3/UserGuide.html) and [Yem chatbot](https://sugiyem.github.io/ip/) as a reference.

 Doke is an desktop app which helps manage your tasks.
 It can be used via both Command Line Interface (CLI) and Graphical User Interface (GUI), however, it is more optimized for CLI use.